SSESLab/laf/README.md

 #LAF
-The Localized AMY File converter is a tool to download, modify and customize weather data for building energy simulations. http://energysystems.mech.utah.edu/laf
+The Localized AMY File creator is a tool to download, modify and customize weather data for building energy simulations. http://energysystems.mech.utah.edu/laf

 # Usage